-Beginning freshmen must submit the following information to the Admissions Office prior to registration:
+Beginning freshmen must submit the following information to the Admissions Office prior to admission:

 - 1. A completed application for admission. - An official transcript of high school grades, credits, and date of graduation, or GED scores.
 An official college transcript is required for all college courses completed while attending high school. - Official ACT, SAT, Accuplacer, or other approved testing placement scores.
-ACT, SAT, Accuplacer, or other approved placement scores may be used for admissions if testing was completed in the five years prior to beginning of the term student will enter.

-4. Selective service: all applicants are required to be registered with, or exempt from, the Selective Service System in accordance with the Military Selective Service Act, 50 U.S.C App.
+ACT, SAT, Accuplacer, or other approved placement scores may be used for admissions if testing was completed in the five years prior to beginning of the term student will enter. - 4.
+Selective service: all male applicants aged 18 26 are required to be registered with, or exempt from, the Selective Service System in accordance with the Military Selective Service Act, 50 U.S.C App.
 451 et seq., as specified in Act 228 of the 1997 Acts of the Arkansas General Assembly.

 All students entering UAFS begin with Admissions.
-Additionally, Colleges may have specific admission requirements.
+Additionally, some colleges may have specific admission requirements.